fortinet/fortigate-terraform-deploy/aws/7.2/transitgwy/README.md

 ## Deployment
 * Clone the repository.
 * Change ACCESS_KEY and SECRET_KEY values in terraform.tfvars.example.
 And rename `terraform.tfvars.example` to `terraform.tfvars`.
 * Change parameters in the variables.tf.
+* If using SSO, uncomment the token variable in variables.tf and providers.tf
 * Initialize the providers and modules:
   ```sh
   $ terraform init